threefoldtech/mycelium/mycelium-ui/README.md

 `dx bundle --release --features bundle`

 This will create a bundled version of the application in the `dist/bundle/` directory.
-The bundled application can be distirbuted and run on various platforms, including Windows, MacOS and Linux.
+The bundled application can be distributed and run on various platforms, including Windows, MacOS and Linux.
 Dioxus also offers support for mobile, but note that this has not been tested.

 ## Documentation